 Actress Cynthia Erivo's look—which veers more silver than gray and therefore doesn't age her in the slightest—is pure glamour.
 Because the hair is so short, invest in a hair primer with UV protectors, so both your color and your scalp stay safe.

 Adding a bit more length to the top of a crew cut, and styling it off to one side, adds a slightly more casual look.
 Ask your stylist to keep the length less than two inches on the top and tapered for styling purposes.
-The cut seen here on Matt Damon is mature and stylish (and, better yet, requires little in terms of maintenance).
+The cut seen here on Matt Damon is mature and stylish (and, better yet, requires little maintenance).

 The Widow's Peak